 All sourcing should be done through partnerships between the hiring manager and your HR Business Partner.
 The Learning & Development / Training / Talent department should be consulted when providing a list of suitable candidates.
 Record the clearly identified stakeholders (Business & HR) coordinating who is coordinating all stages of the recruitment process including the approval of the final selection decision.

 Candidate assessment focuses on the documentation of current employee data and feedback from recruitment interviews, including job-relevant skills, experiences and competencies.
 All internal candidates should be given feedback by the hiring manager.
 Resourcing must be in line with your HR strategy and local legislation.

 There are good business reasons for creating diverse teams (meaning more than a male / female ratio).
 An important element is to draft a short list with key drivers to create diversity embedded in your resourcing strategy.

 Your first source of candidates should be from the output of your Talent Board / Committee.
 Hiring managers are involved in the long term value of Talent scouting by the Talent Board.

 6. Stimulate Relocation / Global Mobility

-The stimulation of relocation by current employees (short / long term) is an important enabler of talent development, especially in the early stage of an individual’s career.
-Promoting global mobility should be used primarily for development of talent to fulfill business needs.
+The stimulation of relocation by current employees (short / long term) is an important enabler of talent management strategies and development, especially in the early stage of an individual’s career.
+Promoting global mobility should be used primarily for the development of talent to fulfill business needs.